LouisaWhitton/louisaw-nc-news/README.md

 If no article exists for the requested article_id, responds with 404 and 'article not found'

+#### PATCH
+When passed an object containing an 'inc_votes' property with a positive or negative integer value, adjusts the 'votes' on the requested article_id by the specified value

+Responds with an 'article' object representing the updated article

+If no article exists for the requested article_id, responds with 404 and 'article not found'

+If an invalid object is passed, responds with 400 and 'invalid input'

 ### /api/articles/:article_id/comments
 #### GET
 Responds with an array of comments objects for the requested article_id with the following properties: